Dr. Maryam Mahanian, DTCM, RAc

 Having gone through two (eventful) pregnancies, I feel I have first-hand experience and much support to offer expectant mothers throughout their pregnancies, births & postpartum time.

-As I’m an avid learner, I’m consistently reading and expanding my knowledge and expertise, listening to podcasts, and taking continuing education courses in my field.
+As I’m an avid learner, I’m very often reading and expanding my knowledge and expertise, listening to podcasts, and taking continuing education courses in my field.
+I also enjoy building online resources for the public to gain insight into their health challenges and to provide them with helpful tips using Chinese medicine tools and wisdom.

 My clinical practice, my family, and my spiritual identity keep my life purposeful and inspired.